zzzprojects/docs/entityframework-extensions.net/pages/getting-started/providers/efcore/efcore-devart-mysql-provider.md

 ## Register EF Core Provider

-For DevArt MySql, first, we need to install [dotConnect for MySQL Professional Trial](https://www.devart.com/dotconnect/mysql/download.html) to start your 30 days trial period.
+For DevArt MySQL, first, we need to install [dotConnect for MySQL Professional Trial](https://www.devart.com/dotconnect/mysql/download.html) to start your 30-day trial period.

 Once the installation is completed, install [Devart.Data.MySql.EFCore](https://www.nuget.org/packages/Devart.Data.MySql.EFCore) in your project using **Package Manager Console** window.
 It will get all the packages required for EF Core.